Claudia Fernández

-Claudia Fabiana Fernández Viera (born June 22, 1976) is a Uruguayan award-winning television presenter, fashion model, actress and businesswoman.
+Claudia Fabiana Fernández Viera (born 22 June 1976) is a Uruguayan award-winning television presenter, fashion model, actress and businesswoman.
 Born in Punta de Rieles – Bella Italia, Montevideo she began her career as a model in her teens and participated in numerous advertising campaigns.
 In the late 1990s, she began working on television, on the show Dale que Podés.
 She also participated in the reality show Bailando por un Sueño, and in the talk show Animales Sueltos, both in Argentina.

 Early and personal life

-Claudia Fabiana Fernández Viera was born in barrio Punta de Rieles – Bella Italia, Montevideo on June 22, 1976.
+Claudia Fabiana Fernández Viera was born in barrio Punta de Rieles – Bella Italia, Montevideo in 1976.
 She was raised by her father Fernando Fernández, and her paternal-grandparents, Irma and Juan Antonio Fernández.
 She has four siblings: Mariana, Fernando, Adriana and Karina.
 Fernández attended Colegio Sagrado Corazón De Jesús - Liceo Vedruna.

 Fernández is a Roman Catholic.
-She married Argentine businessman Leonel Delménico on April 24, 2009 in Buenos Aires and on June 5, 2009 in Montevideo.
-On November 6 of the same year Fernández gave birth to her first child named, Mía Elena.
-On December 8 of 2013 she had a second baby, a boy called Renzo.
+She married Argentine businessman Leonel Delménico on 24 April 2009, in Buenos Aires and on 5 June 2009, in Montevideo.
+On the 6 November of the same year Fernández gave birth to her first child named, Mía Elena.
+On 8 December 2013, she had a second baby, a boy called Renzo.

 Modeling career

-Her beginnings in the world of fashion began when she was 15 years old and a photographer discovered her arm walking with her grandmother, Irma by Avenue July 18 next to the cinema of Censa.
+Her beginnings in the world of fashion began when she was 15 years old and a photographer discovered her arm walking with her grandmother, Irma by Avenida 18 de Julio next to the cinema of Censa.
 She began working as the model for María Raquel Bonifaccino & Carlos Cámara, soon after her figure started to appear on Channel 4(Uruguay).
 She also ranks among the books of the model agency of Diego Ríos.

 Fernández has modeled for Caras in Argentina, Playboy in Argentina and Uruguay and Gente in Uruguay, among others.